 Generally, the more conversations the website generates, the more revenue the business is going to produce.
 That’s why we want to lay out the 5 web design tips to improve your conversion rates.

 And guess what?
 We’re going to give you a free tip that isn’t even part of the top 5: make your website run fast.
 Getting a web host provider with a good reputation for speed is one way to ensure that your customers won’t leave your website because it runs slowly.
-If a dedicated server is too expensive, you can shop for promotional offers to substantially save on a VPS or even shared hosting plan, view offer.
+If a dedicated server is too expensive, you can shop for promotional offers to substantially save on a VPS or even a shared hosting plan.
+Here’s a link to a good coupon site.

 1. Choose a Responsive Design